E. B. Ford: Career and research

 Ford's career was based entirely at the University of Oxford.
 The biologist Arthur Cain said Ford took a degree in classics before turning to zoology.
 Ford read zoology at Oxford, and was taught genetics by Julian Huxley.
 "The lecturer whose interests most closely reflected mine was Julian Huxley.
 I owe him a great debt, especially for inspiration...
 Even though Huxley was... only at Oxford from 1919 to 1925, he was the most powerful voice in developing the selectionist attitude there...
 I met Ray Lankester through E.B.
 Poulton.
 He was already an old man... but talked to me a good deal of Charles Darwin and Pasteur, both of whom he knew."

 Ford was appointed University Demonstrator in Zoology in 1927 and Lecturer at University College, Oxford, in 1933.
 Specialising in genetics, he was appointed University Reader in Genetics in 1939 and was the Director of the Genetics Laboratory, 1952–1969, and Professor of Ecological Genetics 1963–1969.
 Ford was one of the first scientists to be elected a Fellow of All Souls College since the seventeenth century.
+He was among those opposed to the admission of women fellows beginning in 1981; once, upon encountering one such, he swung his umbrella at her and shouted "Out of my way, henbird!".

 Ford had a long working relationship with R.A.
 Fisher.
 By the time Ford had developed his formal definition of genetic polymorphism, Fisher had got accustomed to high selection values in nature.
 He was most impressed by the fact that polymorphism concealed powerful selective forces (Ford gave human blood groups as an example).
 Like Fisher, he continued the natural selection versus genetic drift debate with Sewall Wright, whom Ford believed put too much emphasis on genetic drift.
 It was as a result of Ford's work, as well as his own, that Dobzhansky changed the emphasis in the third edition of his famous text from drift to selection.